Takaovi/BatchStealer/README.md

 ## [Get The Automatic Builder](https://github.com/Takaovi/BSBuilder) ❤️

 My attempt at making a stealer with batch, it sucks.
 The script will not be updated anymore.
 If something, a new one would be made, this time properly.
-Treat the current BatchStealer as POC, not a finished product/malware.
+Treat the current BatchStealer as POC, not as a finished product/malware.

 3.4.2021 < FUD [(Virustotal)](https://www.virustotal.com/gui/file/6dfc563da383268f927fd90834afe1f2b5757933ea7527029c94f5aa6ab08c0d/detection)